IHE/RAD.IMR/input/pagecontent/RAD-Y4.md

 In the DiagnosticReport.presentedForm, the .hash and .size, when populated, represent the hash and size of the corresponding rendered report.
 The Requester should verify the integrity of the received rendered report using the hash and size attributes.

-#### 2:3.Y4.4.3 CapabilityStatement Resource
+#### 2:4.Y4.4.3 CapabilityStatement Resource

 **TODO**

-Document Responders implementing this transaction shall provide a CapabilityStatement Resource as described in [ITI TF-2x: Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) indicating the transaction has been implemented.
+Document Responders implementing this transaction shall provide a CapabilityStatement Resource as described in [ITI TF-2: Appendix Z.3](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.3-capabilitystatement-resource) indicating the transaction has been implemented.
 * Requirements CapabilityStatement for [Document Consumer](CapabilityStatement-IHE.MHD.DocumentConsumer.html)
 * Requirements CapabilityStatement for [Document Responder](CapabilityStatement-IHE.MHD.DocumentResponder.html)

-### 2:3.Y4.5 Security Considerations
+### 2:4.Y4.5 Security Considerations

 The rendered report is available via an external URLs in presentedForm.url.
 The Requester should consider validating the URL to ensure that it is a valid URL referencing a known legitimate host to avoid phishing attack.

-#### 2:3.Y4.5.1 Security Audit Considerations
+#### 2:4.Y4.5.1 Security Audit Considerations

-This transaction is associated with a Patient-Record-event ATNA Trigger Event on both the Requester and the Responder.
+This transaction is associated with a 'Patient-ecord-event' ATNA Trigger Event on both the Requester and the Responder.
+See [ITI TF-2: 3.20.4.1.1.1](https://profiles.ihe.net/ITI/TF/Volume2/ITI-20.html#3.20.4.1.1.1).